 Abstract 125

-Journal of the American College of Nutrition, Vol. 17, No. 5, 528 (1998)
+Journal of the American College of Nutrition, Vol. 17,

 Published by the American College of Nutrition